-When the alternating current goes through a pure reactance, a voltage drop is produced that is 90o out of phase with the current.
+When the alternating current goes through a pure reactance, a voltage drop is produced that is 90° out of phase with the current.
 Reactance is mathematically symbolized by the letter “X” and is measured in the unit of ohms (Ω).

-When the alternating current goes through an impedance, a voltage drop is produced that is somewhere between 0o and 90o out of phase with the current.
+When the alternating current goes through an impedance, a voltage drop is produced that is somewhere between 0° and 90° out of phase with the current.
 Impedance is mathematically symbolized by the letter “Z” and is measured in the unit of ohms (Ω), in complex form.

-For a perfect resistor, the voltage drop and current are always in phase with each other, and so the impedance angle of a resistor is said to be 0o.
-For an perfect inductor, voltage drop always leads current by 90o, and so an inductor’s impedance phase angle is said to be +90°.
+For a perfect resistor, the voltage drop and current are always in phase with each other, and so the impedance angle of a resistor is said to be 0°.
+For a perfect inductor, voltage drop always leads current by 90°, and so an inductor’s impedance phase angle is said to be +90°.